jotaelesalinas/git-clone-if-newer/README.md

 ## Example

-This is your initial folder contents:
+These are your initial folder contents:

 ```
 ./